Busani-Ncube/Smart-home-controller-thesis/README.md

-Smart Home Controller Thesis

-Name: Busani Ncube

-University: University of Economy in Bydgoszcz

-Programme: Computer Engineering and Mechatronics

-Project Description
+Project Description:

-A professional smart home controller built on Raspberry Pi 4 running Home Assistant.
-The system integrates DHT22 temperature and humidity sensor, PIR motion sensor, relay module for device control, and SG90 servo for door lock simulation.
-All monitored and controlled through a professional Home Assistant dashboard accessible from any phone or browser.
+A professional multi-interface smart home controller built on Raspberry Pi 4B running Home Assistant OS.
+The system integrates ESP32 sensor nodes (temperature, PIR motion detection, relay control), a Waveshare 4.3" HDMI touchscreen, and Grove Vision AI V2 for intelligent person detection.
+All monitored and controlled through a Home Assistant dashboard accessible from any device.

-Thesis Structure

-\- Chapter 1 — Introduction

-\- Chapter 2 — Literature Review

-\- Chapter 3 — System Design

-\- Chapter 4 — Implementation

-\- Chapter 5 — Testing and Evaluation

-\- Chapter 6 — Conclusion

-Timeline
+Timeline:

-Start: 2 April 2026 | Deadline: 12 June 2026
+Start: 27 May 2026 | Deadline: 4 September 2026